Europeans set two-week deadline to review untenable Mali situation | Law-Order

 European allies agreed on Friday to draw up plans within two weeks for how to continue their fight against Islamist militants in Mali, Denmark's defence minister said, after France said the situation with the Malian junta had become untenable.
 Tensions have escalated between Mali and its international partners after the junta failed to organise an election following two military coups.

 "European, French and international forces are seeing measures that are restricting them.
-Given the situation, given the rupture in the political and military frameworks we cannot continue like this," France's Foreign Minister Jean-Yves Le Drian told RTL radio earlier in the day.
-FUTURE OF OPERATIONS
+Given the situation, given the rupture in the political and military frameworks, we cannot continue like this," France's Foreign Minister Jean-Yves Le Drian told RTL radio earlier in the day, adding that the junta was out of control.
+He said the Europeans needed to think about how to adapt their operations.

+FRANCE FULL OF CONTEMPT Speaking to France 24 TV, Malian Prime Minister Abdoulaye Diop said Le Drian's comments were "full of contempt" and Paris needed to act less aggressively and respect Mali.

+"France's attitude needs to change... we are reviewing several defence accords and treaties to ensure they don't violate Mali's sovereignty.
+If that's not the case we will not hesitate to ask for adjustments."
+He said that Paris welcomed military coups "when they served its interests," referring to a coup in neighbouring Chad that has drawn little resistance from France.

 The junta's handling of Denmark is likely to impact future deployments, with Norway, Hungary, Portugal, Romania and Lithuania due to send troops this year.
 It raises questions about the broader future of French operations in Mali, where there are some 4,000 troops.
 Paris had staked a great deal on bringing European states to the region.
 Colonel Arnaud Mettey, commander of France's forces in Ivory Coast, which backs up Sahel operations, told Reuters that the junta had no right to refuse Denmark's presence given agreed treaties.